-Research Paper, due December12th, is 800 words and is not optional.
+Research Paper, due May 9th, is 800 words and is not optional.
 It will ask you to propose a topic of your choice and bring in scholarly references in support of your thesis statement.
 Though it can be really useful, Wikipedia is not a valid source for citation.

-Final Exam will be unproctored, i.e. we will not meet in person.
-It will be held on December 13th, 9 ammidnight.
+Final Exam will be held on May 10th, 9 am- midnight.
 It will be in the short essay format, 2 x 500 word essays, submitted as one Microsoft Word File and uploaded on Canvas by midnight.
 On that day (but not before), I will reveal 3 final essay questions -and you will then choose 2 out of 3 that suit your fancy.
 Yep, 2 out of 3, so again some wiggle room there.

+The examination is not proctored, i.e. we will not meet in person.
 The exam is nothing to fear -it will ask you to reflect on the themes of the course, use art terminology learned along the way, and compare several works of art of your choosing from the textbook.